 The character of Jay Gatsby has two different origins.
 According to interviews that Fitzgerald gave about the book, he initially based the character on Max Gerlach.
 An Army officer during World War I, as well as a bootlegger, Gerlach had many things in common with Gatsby.
 Fitzgerald’s wife, Zelda, even backed up this claim.

-With that said, Fitzgerald once told a reporter that although Gatsby started out as Gerlach, the character wound up having a lot in common with the author himself.
+Jay Gatsby himself was not a real person, however, Fitzgerald once told a reporter that although Gatsby started out as Gerlach, the character wound up having a lot in common with the author himself.
 Gatsby was in love with Daisy Buchanan (Fitzgerald was in love with the woman the character takes after), the two spent time at the same army camp, as well as Trinity College in Oxford, and so on.

 There are too many commonalities to believe that Gatsby was based solely on Gerlach, as bits of Fitzgerald’s past are clearly there as well.